Scroll To Top

 However, some justices have voiced opposition to Obergefell even after the ruling.
 When the conservative majority created by Donald Trump overturned Roe v.
 Wade, Clarence Thomas wrote in his concurring opinion at the time that the court should also revisit and overrule decisions that prevent state restrictions on contraception, marriage equality, sodomy, and other private consensual sex acts, calling the rulings "demonstrably erroneous."

 Those resolutions being proposed in state legislatures urging the U.S. Supreme Court to overturn marriage equality aren’t happening organically.
-Instead, they’re the result of an orchestrated campaign by MassResistance, one of the most virulently anti-LGBTQ+ groups in existence.
-It has often equated homosexuality and bisexuality with pedophilia and bestiality, and it has long demonized transgender people.
+Instead, they’re the result of an orchestrated campaign by MassResistance, an extremist anti-LGBTQ+ organization that has equated homosexuality and bisexuality with pedophilia and bestiality.

 From our Sponsors